 The Department of Chemistry’s Dr Glenn Hurst has also been shortlisted for Most Innovative Teacher of the Year in the awards, which are known as the ‘Oscars of higher education’.

-Our strength in teaching is also evidenced by the shortlisting of Dr Glenn Hurst of the Department of Chemistry for Most Innovative Teacher of the Year, for his inventive use of social media to enhance student engagement, understanding and communication.
+Dr Glenn Hurst from the University's Department of Chemistry is also shortlisted for Most Innovative Teacher of the Year, for his use of social media to enhance student engagement, understanding and communication.

-Dr Hurst said: “I am delighted to have been shortlisted for such a special award.
-I would like to dedicate this to the marvellous students at York together with my inspirational and supportive colleagues.
+Dr Hurst said: “I would like to dedicate this nomination to the marvellous students at York together with my inspirational and supportive colleagues.
 It is a great privilege to work with so many talented students and to see them reach their potential.”

-The Vice-Chancellor, Professor Koen Lamberts, said: “I’m delighted that the Times Higher Education shortlisting panel has recognised the innovation, enthusiasm and dedication of our staff and students.
+The Vice-Chancellor, Professor Koen Lamberts, said: “This nomination recognises the innovation, enthusiasm and dedication of our staff and students.

 “Innovation is key to our success and the shortlisted initiatives are powerful examples of the ways that we continue to embody the University’s founding principles of excellence, equality and opportunity for all.”